Updated on July 3, 2019

 If you provide people with the facilities they deserve, their performance will improve.

 Özer was one of the first farmers who joined the UTZ program in 2014.
-“After meeting UTZ for the first time we shared our years of experience with them, because we believe that UTZ will continuously make a contribution to farmers’ businesses,” he says.
+“After joining the program we shared our years of experience with them [the staff of the UTZ program], because we believe that the program behind UTZ certification will continuously make a contribution to farmers’ businesses,” he says.